 Even though the clutch was cracked, it had just enough “bite” so that without any weight on it, it would spin.

 Thankfully, this clutch is a replaceable part.
 The bad part was that Cuisinart did not sell this part (I guess they want you to buy a new blender instead).

 Well, Amazon.com to the rescue!
-Cuisinart SPB7-20TXN Blender Blade Driver Clutch fits perfectly to BFP-703 blender.
+Cuisinart SPB7-20TXN Blender Blade Driver Clutch If you want something that is slightly less expensive, you can try Lonye replacement blades (comes in 2) that fits we to BFP-703 blender.